Teenage Hair Loss: Causes & Treatments

 Telogen Effluvium

-Telogen effluvium is a temporary form of hair thinning due to stress, medications, hormonal changes, nutritional deficiencies, and chronic illnesses.
+Telogen effluvium is a temporary form of hair thinning due to stress, medications, hormonal changes, nutritional deficiencies, or chronic illnesses.

 Treatment

-Hair loss from telogen effluvium is also temporary.
+Hair loss from telogen effluvium usually returns.
 All you need to do is identify the trigger or stressor.

-The teenage years are a magical time when everything feels like it's shifting.
 Hormonal imbalance is one of the most common causes of hair loss in teenagers.
-A condition like PCOS or polycystic ovary syndrome can lead to hair thinning and even acne for teenage girls - what a bummer.
-Adolescent males aren't immune to this problem either.
-Too much DHT or dihydrotestosterone may lead to hair loss.
+For teenage girls, a condition like PCOS or polycystic ovary syndrome can lead to hair thinning and even acne - what a bummer.
+Guys aren't immune to this problem either.
+Too much DHT or dihydrotestosterone in teenage males may lead to hair loss.
 DHT is an androgen or sex hormone that is related to body hair growth and can cause hair loss in teenagers.

 Treatment